-- (1) Waive, modify or otherwise vary any of the review and approval procedures; - (2) Waive, vary, modify or otherwise override a condition of approval or requirement imposed by another authorized decision-making body or the state or federal government; or - (3) Waive, vary or modify provisions for which variances are expressly prohibited.
+- (1) Waive, modify or otherwise vary any of the review and approval procedures; - (2) Waive, vary, modify or otherwise override a condition of approval or requirement imposed by another authorized decision-making body or the state or federal government; or

+(3) Waive, vary or modify provisions for which variances are expressly prohibited.

-660-111.C APPLICATION FILING
+660-117.C APPLICATION FILING

-A variance application may be filed only after the zoning officer denies a zoning permit for non-compliance with this zoning ordinance.
-Variance applications may be filed by the subject property owner, as defined in 660-105.D or by any tenant of the subject property with written permission of the property owner.
-Applications must be filed with the zoning officer.
+A variance application may be filed only after the zoning officer denies a zoning permit for non-compliance with this zoning ordinance, and in cases when an application requires special exceptions and variances, any preapplication activities required by 660-116 are complete.
+Variance applications may be filed by the subject property owner, as defined in 660-111.D or by any tenant of the subject property with written permission of the property owner.
+Applications must be filed with the zoning officer within 30 days of the zoning permit denial.

-660-111.D NOTICE OF HEARING
+660-117.D NOTICE OF HEARING